 Tea Tree Oil is an essential oil derived from the leaves of Australian Tea tree.
 Tea Tree Oil and Apple Cider Vinegar work by drying out the skin tag’s surface until they dry out completely and fall off.
 These work best on very small skin tags.
-Whilst they can remove larger skin tags, they take longer to work as well as being labour intensive.
+Whilst they may remove larger skin tags but it may take longer to work as well as being labour intensive.
 They usually need to be applied multiple times each day until treatment is complete.
 This can take up to several weeks.